-If LeBrons goal is to remain the king of the Eastern Conference, the 76ers offer the quickest run at a finals in the east and longest championship window.
-An intriguing team to say the least, armed with a very young core, anchored by Stars Joel Embiid and Ben Simmons.
+If LeBron’s goal is to remain the king of the Eastern Conference, the 76ers offer the quickest run at finals in the east and longest championship window.
+An intriguing team, to say the least, armed with a very young core, anchored by Stars Joel Embiid and Ben Simmons.
 The 76ers showed glimpses of greatness throughout their promising year.
-Loaded with 30 Million dollars in cap space coming up for the next season, bolstering their roster with LeBron James takes them from finals hopeful, to almost a finals lock.
+Loaded with 30 Million dollars in cap space coming up for the next season, bolstering their roster with LeBron James takes them from finals hopeful to almost a finals lock.
 They would have a small advantage over a healthy Boston Celtics, even with Hayward and Kyrie.
-This option gives LeBron another attempt at a eastern conference dynasty with the goal of a couple more championship runs.
-The Sixers are already a deep team, surrounding playmakers with great three point shooting.
-Ben Simmons gives LeBron the ability to play off ball and at the 4 position on offense, arguably his best postion to on be offensive end.
+This option gives LeBron another attempt at an eastern conference dynasty with the goal of a couple more championship runs.
+The Sixers are already a deep team, surrounding playmakers with great three-point shooting.
+Ben Simmons gives LeBron the ability to play off the ball and at the 4 position on offense, arguably his best position on the offensive end.
 Having Ben Simmons orchestrate offense gives LBJ what he wants in a playmaker.
 The 76ers young legs are led by a coach respected by James, but did their playoff performance hurt their chances of securing LeBron?
-If Embiid and Simmons are able to stay healthy and Fultz can be a 18, 5, 5 player, this could be a perfect marriage.
+If Embiid and Simmons are able to stay healthy and Fultz can be an 18, 5, 5 player, this could be a perfect marriage.

 Houston Rockets: 25% chance

-LeBron may reside in LA during the offseason but that but in no way means he wants to play for the Lakers, or any other California team for that matter.
+LeBron may reside in LA during the offseason but that but in no way means he wants to play for the Lakers or any other California team for that matter.
 Stranger things have happened though and it’s been reported his oldest son will be playing high school basketball in LA this upcoming season.
-As he’s previously stated, family will play a huge role in his decision this summer, giving the Lakers a slight advantage.
-Yet, as a team the Lakers are a group of kids.
-They still are an unproven bunch and have strides to make in their games collectively, however their salary cap flexibility makes them interesting.
-They have enough cap space, after clearing either the Deng salary or withdrawing their caphold on Julius Randle (easy to do), to sign two max contracts this offseason.
+As he’s previously stated, his family will play a huge role in his decision this summer, giving the Lakers a slight advantage.
+Yet, as a team, the Lakers are a group of kids.
+They still are an unproven bunch and have strides to make in their games collectively, however, their salary cap flexibility makes them interesting.
+They have enough cap space, after clearing either the Deng salary or withdrawing their cap hold on Julius Randle (easy to do), to sign two max contracts this offseason.
 This is a huge upside compared to the other teams in the LeBron sweepstakes, they give him the flexibility to sign with fellow star Free Agent Paul George.
 On top of having cap flexibility, their roster is filled with young and talented assets that could be flipped for an established star to create a “Big 3”.
 It’s been rumored the last two days that they’re attempting to trade for Hassan Whiteside and of course, rumored they are a lock to sign PG13.
 The only feasible way I see LeBron going to the Lakers is if they are able to bring a star or two to pair LeBron with, which makes it time for Magic and Rob Pelinka to work their magic.
 No one should count the Lakers out but if LeBron is truly dedicated to stacking as many rings as possible in the twilight of his career, there are better options to win right away.
-Of course it would be interesting to have LeBron in LA, having a city to aid in his pitch for players to join forces with him down the road.
-As of now, some pieces will need to be put in place before he wears the purple and gold.
+Of course, it would be interesting to have LeBron in LA, having a city to aid in his pitch for players to join forces with him down the road.
+As of now, some pieces will need to be put in place before he wears the purple and gold unless the lure of Hollywood can pull him in.
 LA has the easiest path of any of the other suitors to land LeBron’s services this summer but can they pull it off?